 Jews of Vryburg

-The first Jews came to Vryburg from Germany around 1880 and in the decades that followed from Eastern Europe, Poland, Latvia (Courland) and Lithuania.
-Their journey to South Africa heralded a new beginning, fleeing 25 years of conscription, economic misery, the clash between a reactionary regime and its opponents and often times anti-Semitism.
-Once in South Africa, the allure of the diamond rush drew them to the Kimberley area.
+The first Jews came to Vryburg from Germany around 1880 and in the decades that followed Jews came from Eastern Europe - Poland, Latvia (Courland), and Lithuania.
+Their journey to South Africa heralded a new beginning.
+They were fleeing 25 years of conscription, economic misery, the clash between a reactionary regime and its opponents and, oftentimes anti-Semitism.
+Once in South Africa, the allure of the diamond rush drew them to the Kimberley and Barclay West area.
 From there, they moved further north.
-Vryburg was, in the early 1900s, a focal town: economically, agriculturally and logistically.
+Vryburg was, in the early 1900s, a focal town: economically, agriculturally, and logistically.
 Jews would punch well above their demographic weight in the public and commercial life of Vryburg.

 Above all, most resolutely maintained a sense of community and Jewish identity.
 A few assimilated.
-Many times, they were unable to find a Jewish partner in remote places like Vryburgand its remote district farms.
+Many times, they were unable to find a Jewish partner in remote places like Vryburg and its remote district farms.
 Some had non-white partners.
-Many of the Vryburg Jews who married out maintained some connection with their identity, the community and their families.
+Many Vryburg Jews who married out maintained some connection with their identity, the community and their families.
 Assimilation is not binary.

 Identity in South Africa was a loaded concept.
 Jews were part of the dominant White minority, which enjoyed tremendous privilege.
 We enjoyed far better health care and education than non-Whites.
-We had unfettered access to the town’s two tennis clubs, a hockey club, two rugby clubs, a bowling club and the golf course - facilities that Black South Africans, so-called Coloureds and Indians never had admission to.
-Driving past Huhudi the vast gulf between our homes and those of the Black townsfolk was in plain sight.
+We had unfettered access to the town’s two tennis clubs, the hockey club, the two rugby clubs, the bowling club and the golf course.
+Amenities that Black South Africans, so-called Coloureds and Indians never had admission to.
+Driving past Huhudi, the vast gulf between our homes and those of the Black townsfolk was in plain sight.
 We could trade on Market Street after 1950, when the Indian community was dislodged.

 Anti Semitism: